Academic Catalog

 Our Athletics Department prepares every student-athlete to be a champion of leadership.
 We establish an atmosphere where academic distinction, personal integrity, respect for all others, community service and athletic excellence are expected.
 We develop well-rounded and informed citizens who carry the Benedictine values now and throughout their lives.

 The department maintains the standard of graduating informed and enlightened citizens into a global society.
-We establish a stance of competitive leadership in the California Pacific Conference while consistently creating opportunities for regional and national competition.
+As members of the NAIA, we establish a stance of competitive leadership in the Great Southwest Athletic Conference while consistently creating opportunities for regional and national competition.
 We become leaders of hospitality, stewardship and communication to all of our constituents.
 We create a profound sense of pride among all members, friends and fans of the Benedictine University community.

 Men’s Sports Teams: